vruusmann/blog/_posts/2020-01-19-converting_logistic_regression_pmml.md

 audit.terms = c(audit.terms, "+ Gender:Marital")
 ```

-The logistic regression model together with the embedded formula is converted to PMML representation using the [`r2pmml`](https://github.com/jpmml/r2pmml) package.
+The logistic regression model together with the embedded formula is converted to the PMML representation using the [`r2pmml`](https://github.com/jpmml/r2pmml) package.
 The legacy `pmml` package supports model formulae only partially, and should be avoided.

 Right before the conversion, the logistic regression model object is enhanced with verification data using the `r2pmml::verify.glm()` function.